Curse of Simba

-Curse of Simba, also known as Voodoo Blood Death, is a black-and-white 1965 British-American supernatural horror film set in Africa, but filmed in England in 18 days.
-Its producer was Kenneth Rive and it was directed by Lindsay Shonteff.
-The movie was released as Curse of the Voodoo in the United States where it was shown as the second film on a double feature with the low-budget US science fiction movie Frankenstein Meets the Space Monster (1965).
-Curse of Simba follows a white hunter who brings a curse home to England after enraging the Simbazi, an African tribe, by killing one of the lions that the tribe venerates.
+Curse of Simba (also known as Voodoo Blood Death; U.S. title: Curse of the Voodoo), is a black-and-white 1965 British-American supernatural horror film directed by Lindsay Shonteff and starring Bryant Haliday and Dennis Price.
+The screenplay was by Brian Clemens (as Tom O'Grady) and it was produced by Kenneth Rive.

+In the United States where it was shown as the second film on a double feature with the low-budget US science fiction movie Frankenstein Meets the Space Monster (1965).

+The film follows a white hunter who brings a curse home to England after enraging the Simbazi, an African tribe, by killing one of the lions that the tribe venerates.
 To break the curse and live, he must return to Africa and kill the tribal chief who put it on him.

 Plot

-Mike Stacey is leading a safari when one of the hunters, Radlett, wounds a lion.
-Mike says he now must kill it, but Major Lomas warns him that they are on Simbazi tribal land and, as the Simbazi worship lions, Mike will be fatally cursed.
+Alcoholic Mike Stacey is leading a safari when one of the hunters, Radlett, wounds a lion.
+Mike says he now must kill it, but Major Lomas warns him that they are on Simbazi land and, as the Simbazi worship lions, Mike will be cursed.
 Mike scoffs at the notion and heads out with his native guide Saidi.
 Mike kills the lion but gets mauled in the process.

-The Simbazi tribal chief, Simbaza, and several warriors arrive at the safari camp.
+The Simbazi chief, Simbaza, and several warriors arrive at the safari camp.
 Spotting the lion skin stretched on a rack, Simbaza curses Mike by thrusting a spear into the ground at his feet.

 The next morning, to Mike's dismay, the safari packs up to return to Johannesburg.
 Most of the bearers have run off during the night, frightened by the curse.
 As they drive through the bush, Saidi attempts to stab Mike, who has lost consciousness from his injuries.
 Saidi and Lomas struggle.
 Lomas wins; Saidi runs away.

 In Johannesburg, Major and Mrs. Lomas arrange to meet Mike at a nightclub.
-Mrs. Lomas tells the Major that Janet, Mike's wife, has left him, taking their son Tommy with her to her mother's home in London.
-When a drunken Mike shows up (he is an alcoholic), Mrs. Lomas tells him that he really ought to go home to save his marriage.
+There, it is explained that Janet, Mike's wife, has left him, taking their son Tommy to her mother's home in London.
+When a drunken Mike shows up, Mrs. Lomas tells him that he ought to go home and save his marriage.

-At the home of Janet's mother, Mike insists that Janet meet him that night in the bar of his hotel to discuss their future.
+Mike later insists Janet meet him that night in the bar of his hotel to discuss their future.
 Janet stands him up, and Mike hooks up with a woman at the bar.
 He goes to her flat with her but passes out on her bed as soon as they arrive.
 He has a nightmare about Saidi, who at that moment is being held captive by Simbazi tribesmen.
 At 4:00 a.m., Mike walks back to his hotel, but a lion seemingly stalks him.
 He returns to the woman's flat later that day.
-She says that she too heard a lion- but, then, she lives only 500 yards from the zoo.
+She says that she too heard a lion – but, then, she lives only 500 yards from the zoo.